pantheon-systems/documentation/source/content/guides/integrated-composer/02-dependencies.md

 ### Composer `require` Section

 You should use the `require` section of your `composer.json` file for dependencies your web project needs, even dependencies only used on non-Live environments.
-Drupal modules/themes and WordPress plugins/themes should always be in the `require` section, not the `require-dev` section.
+Drupal modules / themes and WordPress plugins / themes should always be in the `require` section, not the `require-dev` section.
 All dependencies in the `require` section are pushed to Pantheon Dev and Multidev environments.

-You can use  `--no-dev` to prevent specific dependencies from being pushed to your your Dev and Multidev environments.
+You can use  `--no-dev` to prevent specific dependencies from being pushed to your Dev and Multidev environments.

 ### Composer `require dev` Section

 You should use the `require-dev` section for dependencies that are not a part of the web application but are necessary to build or test your project.
 Some examples are `php_codesniffer` and `phpunit`.
 Dev dependencies are deployed to Pantheon Dev and Multidev environments, but not to Test and Live environments.

-Third party dependencies, such as modules / plugins and themes, are added to the project via `composer.json`.
+Third-party dependencies, such as modules / plugins and themes, are added to the project via `composer.json`.
 The `composer.lock` file keeps track of the exact version of dependency.
 [Composer `installer-paths`](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md#how-do-i-install-a-package-to-a-custom-path-for-my-framework-) are used to ensure the dependencies are downloaded into the appropriate directory.

 ## Add a Dependency to an Individual Site